 - Damage salmon habitat

 We encourage people who live, work and play in Anacortes to help keep our stormwater clean.
 Removing contaminants from stormwater is not nearly as effective as eliminating the pollutant at the source.

 Municipal Stormwater Permit

-The City of Anacortes was issued a National Pollutant Discharge Elimination System (NPDES) permit by the Washington State Department of Ecology because it operates a regulated small municipal separate storm sewer system (MS4) that discharges stormwater to the surface waters of Washington State.
+The City of Anacortes was issued a Western Washington Phase II Municipal Stormwater permit by the Washington State Department of Ecology.
 The Department of Ecology permit may be found here.

-One of the requirements under the NPDES is to develop and annually update a Stormwater Management Plan (SWMP).
-A SWMP is a set of actions and activities designed to reduce the discharge of pollutants from the City’s MS4.
-The SWMP is a written document that is available to the public.
-The City of Anacortes SWMP, as well as the current annual report, can be found on this page under Reports and Plans.
-If you have any questions or comments regarding the City’s SWMP, please contact the Public Works Department at (360) 299-1966 or email Diane Hennebert at firstname.lastname@example.org.
+One of the requirements under the Permit is to have a Stormwater Management Program, which is a set of actions and activities under the Permit.
+Another requirement is to develop and annually update a Stormwater Management Program Plan (SWMP Plan).
+The SWMP Plan is a written document that is available to the public that informs the public of planned SWMP activities for the upcoming calendar year.
+The City of Anacortes SWMP Plan, as well as the current annual report, can be found on this page under Reports and Plans.
+If you have any questions or comments regarding the City’s SWMP or SWMP Plan, please contact the Public Works Department at (360) 299-1966 or email Diane Hennebert at email@example.com.